agarwalvipin/open_cfa/docs/LOS/Derivatives/Reading 73.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** For the CFA Level 1 exam, you must be able to instantly identify an option's moneyness and calculate its exercise value and time value from its premium.
+💡 CFA Exam Tip ✍️:For the CFA Level 1 exam, you must be able to instantly identify an option's moneyness and calculate its exercise value and time value from its premium.
 This is a foundational concept that gets tested frequently.
 </div>
 </div>